Welcome to today's edition of the Rush 24-7 podcast.

 I don't doubt the emails were sent.

-I just don't think they're uh they're genuine in a companion story to South Carolina.
+I just don't think they're genuine in a companion story to South Carolina.

-From Thomas Lifton of the American thinker, even as unions revel in their access to political power with Obama, actual workers handed the Union in movement a stinging defeat.
+From Thomas Lifton of the American Thinker, even as unions revel in their access to political power with Obama, actual workers handed the union movement a stinging defeat.

 Try this news from the Seattle Times.

-Workers at Boeing 787 Fuselage Assembly Plant in Charleston, South Carolina, have decisively voted to get rid of the machinist union as their bargaining representative with the company.
+Workers at Boeing's 787 Fuselage Assembly Plant in Charleston, South Carolina, have decisively voted to get rid of the machinist union as their bargaining representative with the company.

-The vote was 199 for decertification of the International Association of Machinist Union.
+The vote was 199 for decertification of the International Association of Machinists Union.

-It'll compete with Boeing Everett, Washington, which is a union straw cold to be the site of a second 787 Dreamliner assembly line.
+It'll compete with Boeing, Everett, Washington, which is a union straw, to be the site of a second 787 Dreamliner assembly line.

-A decision on the site selection expected by uh by year end.
+A decision on the site selection expected by year end.

-So and this story from over the weekend, by the way, but I thought it was a good companion to all these uh nutcase lunatic leftists with their phony boycott campaign to South Carolina.
+So, and this story from over the weekend, by the way, but I thought it was a good companion to all these Nutcase lunatic leftists with their phony boycott campaign to South Carolina.

-We're not gonna go vacation there because the Joe Wilson shout out.
+We're not going to go vacation there because of Joe Wilson shout out.

 Fine.